MartinMuzatko/WebKick/README.md

 #WebKick
 ##Introduction

+This project used to be my empty projecttemplate for new templates.
+With further enhancement, Webkick becomes the following:
+---
 WebKick is a lightweight Template/Directory scheme to kickstart your HTML/CSS/JS Templates which you can use for any CMS or Application.
 Equipped with a lightweight modernizr alternative, it is suited for small and big projects of any kind.
 You can, with sufficient knowledge, build in any CMS or environment you wish to.